 Leisha DeHart-Davis is a Professor of Public Administration and Government who joined the School in 2012.
 She directs the Local Government Workplaces Initiative, which conducts organizational research for improving city and county workplaces.
 DeHart-Davis is also a faculty partner in Engaging Women, a program that seeks to equip women to pursue public service leadership positions.
 DeHart-Davis was named a Top 100 Local Government Influencer by the Emerging Local Government Leaders Network in 2016.
-She teaches human resource management and the portfolio course in the School’s Master of Public Administration program.
+She teaches human resource management and Navigating Diverse Perspectives for the School’s Master of Public Administration program.
 DeHart-Davis has published in the Journal of Public Administration Research and Theory, Public Administration Review, International Public Management Journal, Administration and Society, and Review of Public Personnel Administration.
-Her book, Creating Effective Rules in Public Sector Organizations, will be published by Georgetown University Press in early 2017.
-She chairs the board of advisors to Arizona State University’s Center for Organizational Research and Design and the Public and Nonprofit Division of the Academy of Management.
-She also serves on the board of the Public Management Research Association.
+Her book, Creating Effective Rules in Public Sector Organizations, was published by Georgetown University Press in 2017.
+She chairs the board of advisors to Arizona State University’s Center for Organizational Research.
 DeHart-Davis holds a PhD in public policy from the Georgia Institute of Technology.

 "Green Tape and Job Satisfaction: Can Organizational Rules Make Employees Happy?,” Leisha DeHart-Davis, Randall S. Davis, and Zachary Mohr, Journal of Public Administration Research and Theory (2014): muu038.

 "Written Versus Unwritten Rules: The Role of Rule Formalization in Green Tape," Leisha DeHart-Davis, Jie Chen, and Todd D. Little.
 International Public Management Journal 16, no. 3 (2013): 331-356.